webdesignbytom/worlds-smartest-frontend/README.md

 ## Technologies

-App developed with:
+App developed with: <br/>
-Frontend: React, JavaScript, Tailwind, Axios, validator, bootstrap
+Frontend: React, JavaScript, Tailwind, Axios, validator, bootstrap <br/>
+Backend: Python, Django, postgreSQL
 ## Run this project locally

 1. Fork this repository and clone the fork to your machine.